Registration of the asylum application

 The territorial body of the SMS shall decide on registration and lodging of the application within the same business day on which the application was made.[7]

-Ukrainian legislation does not distinguish the stage of registering and lodging.
+Ukrainian legislation does not distinguish between the stages of registering and lodging.
 As soon as the intention to apply for asylum is registered, the procedure is completed and moved to the preliminary examination.
 During the registration stage the territorial body of the SMS:

 The territorial body of the SMS may refuse to register the application in the following cases:

-The list of conditions for refusal is exhaustive and the territorial body of the SMS cannot not invoke other reasons to reject the applications at this stage.
-Additionally, the territorial body of the SMS shall not examine the case on merits during the registration of the application.
+The list of conditions for refusal is exhaustive and the territorial body of the SMS can not invoke other reasons to reject the applications at this stage.
+Additionally, the territorial body of the SMS shall not examine the case on the merits during the registration of the application.

-However, there are cases when the territorial body of the SMS denied registering/lodging the application invoking the absence of the conditions provided for in Article 1(1,13) of the Law on Refugees, i.e., conditions required for refugees or persons in need of complementary protection.
-The Supreme Court emphasised that by denying registration for the mentioned reasons the SMS violated the procedure for reviewing a person’s application, which led to erroneous and premature conclusions.[11]
+However, there are cases where the territorial body of the SMS denied registering/lodging the application invoking the absence of the conditions provided for in Article 1(1,13) of the Law on Refugees, i.e., the conditions required to be recognised as refugees or persons in need of complementary protection.
+In 2018, the Supreme Court emphasised that by denying registration for the mentioned reasons, the SMS violated the procedure for reviewing a person’s application, which led to erroneous and premature conclusions.[11]

-When a person appeals the refusal to register and lodge the application within five working days and confirms the appeal, the SMS issues an MSID for three months.[12]
-The appeal is confirmed with a copy of the complaint against the decision of the territorial body of the SMS with supporting documents of its sending or, in case of appeal in court, a copy of the statement of claim with a stamp of the court on its acceptance or a copy of the court decision to open proceedings or a duly executed court summons.[13]
+When a person appeals the refusal to register and lodge the application within five working days and confirms their appeal, the SMS issues an MSID for three months.[12]
+The appeal is confirmed by, for the administrative review, providing a copy of the complaint against the decision of the territorial body of the SMS along with documents attesting the complaint has indeed been sent or, in case of appeal in court, i.e. for the judicial review, a copy of the statement of claim with a stamp of the court on its acceptance or a copy of the court decision to open proceedings or a duly executed court summons.[13]

 Asylum seekers face a number of hurdles when trying to apply for asylum in Ukraine.

-First of all, failure to comply with the application deadline of five days even for valid reasons (such as illness, general illiteracy or lack of knowledge of the Ukrainian language and/or ignorance of the existence of an international protection procedure) may lead to a significant basis for denial of asylum by the SMS and the courts.[14]
+First of all, failure to comply with the application deadline of five days even for valid reasons (such as illness, general illiteracy or lack of knowledge of the Ukrainian language and/or ignorance of the existence of an international protection procedure) is grounds for denial of registration of the asylum application by the SMS and the courts.[14]

-Regarding the acceptance of the made application, prior to a full-scale invasion, the SMS had accepted the non-binding position of the Plenum of the Supreme Administrative Court of 25 June 2009 no. 1.[15]
-The Plenum pointed out that the legislation does not provide the sanctions for making a delayed application for refugee status.
-In such cases, persons may only be subject to a fine under the Code of Administrative Offences.
-Failure to accept an asylum application for consideration and the forced return or expulsion of an applicant would be contrary to the protection of fundamental rights under the 1951 Convention.
-Failure to comply with the deadline may not be a ground for refusal to accept an application for recognition as a refugee or a person in need of complementary protection, but can only be taken into account when considering the relevant application.
+On this matter, prior to the full-scale invasion in 2022, the SMS had accepted the non-binding position of the Plenum of the Supreme Administrative Court of 25 June 2009 no. 1.[15]
+The Plenum had pointed out that the legislation does not provide for sanctions for making a delayed application for refugee status.
+Thus, in such cases, persons may only be subject to a fine under the Code of Administrative Offences.
+Failure to accept to register an asylum application and the forced return or expulsion of an applicant would be contrary to the protection of fundamental rights under the 1951 Convention.
+Failure to comply with the deadline may not be a ground for refusal to register an application for recognition as a refugee or a person in need of complementary protection, but can only be taken into account when assessing the relevant application on the merits.

-After 24 February 2022, the territorial body of the SMS began to invoke the non-respect of the time limit as grounds for rejecting the asylum application.
+However, after 24 February 2022, the territorial body of the SMS began to invoke the non-respect of the time limit as grounds for refusing to register the asylum application.
 In such cases, the SMS does not issue a written notice of refusal to accept the application but instead provides an oral denial, as the asylum legislation does not recognise failure to meet the deadline as a legal ground for refusal to accept it.
-The relevant court practice demonstrates that the courts recognise that the following actions of the SMS, namely non-acceptance of an application due to the missed deadline for applying are unlawful inaction and oblige the SMS to accept the application of the asylum seeker.[16]
-At the same time, there are judgements where the courts consider that the SMS has the right not to accept applications due to the violation of the deadline for filing the relevant application.[17]
+Relevant court practice demonstrates that the courts recognise that the following actions of the SMS, namely non-acceptance of an application due to the applicant having missed the deadline to apply, are unlawful inaction and the courts oblige the SMS to accept the application of the asylum seeker.[16]
+At the same time, there are judgments where the courts consider that the SMS has the right not to accept applications due to the violation of the deadline for filing the relevant application.[17]

-Also, after the full-scale invasion, the SMS territorial bodies use martial law as a justification for having ceased to register or process applications.
-Neither the Law on the Legal Regime of Martial Law nor the Decree of the President of Ukraine “On extending the term of martial law in Ukraine” restrict the right of the person to seek asylum in Ukraine”.[18]
+Also, since the full-scale invasion in 2022, the SMS territorial bodies have used martial law as a justification for having ceased to register or process applications.
+This is despite the fact that neither the Law on the Legal Regime of Martial Law nor the Decree of the President of Ukraine “On extending the term of martial law in Ukraine” restrict the right of the person to seek asylum in Ukraine.[18]

-Furthermore, asylum seekers are sometimes rejected without appropriate legal written notice by the SMS.
-However, a rejection to register the application should be given in written form[20].
+Furthermore, asylum seekers are sometimes denied registration without an appropriate legal written notice by the SMS.
+However, a refusal to register the application should be given in written form.[20]
 Asylum seekers should submit applications and documents to a territorial body of the SMS personally.[21]
-Thus, in situations when a territorial body of the SMS verbally refuses applicants to register their documents, applicants have no evidence they visited a territorial body of the SMS and attempted to make an application.
+Thus, in situations when a territorial body of the SMS verbally refuses applicants to register their documents, applicants have no evidence that they visited a territorial body of the SMS and attempted to register an application.

-Human rights organisations are trying to address the issue of the unacceptance of asylum applications through advocacy activities.
-Among them – regular communication with relevant authorities, public statements[22] and communication from NGOs with the Committee of Ministries regarding the execution of the Kebe and Others v.
-Ukraine case.[23]
+Human rights organisations are trying to address the issue of the non-acceptance of asylum applications through advocacy activities, including regular communication with relevant authorities, public statements[23] and communication from NGOs with the Committee of Ministers regarding the execution of the Kebe and Others v.
+Ukraine case.[24]

-In addition, asylum seekers resort to appealing the refusal of the territorial body of the SMS to accept the application to the court.
-In 2023, R2P noted[24] that courts of first and second instances in various regions of Ukraine were deciding on the interests of the asylum seekers in the lawsuits regarding the inaction of the territorial body of the SMS in accepting applications.[25]
+In addition, asylum seekers resort to appealing the refusal of the territorial body of the SMS to accept the application before the court.
+In 2023, R2P noted[25] that courts of first and second instances in various regions of Ukraine were deciding on the interests of asylum seekers in lawsuits regarding the inaction of the territorial body of the SMS in accepting applications.[26]

 If the refusal is appealed and a positive court decision is obtained, the SMS shall accept the application.
 In such cases, it may take 1-2 years from the moment the asylum seeker actually makes an application to the moment the application is duly accepted.[27]